Obama and Maliki back Iraq post-war future

 While the US has called for Syrian President Bashar al-Assad to step down, Mr Maliki has warned of a civil war if Mr Assad leaves.
-Iraq also abstained from an Arab League vote that imposed sanctions on Syria.'Blood and treasure'
+Iraq also abstained from an Arab League vote that imposed sanctions on Syria.

 Later, President Obama and Prime Minister Maliki jointly placed a wreath at the Tomb of the Unknowns at Arlington National Cemetery, near Washington DC.

 The two leaders stood solemnly as the national anthems of the US and Iraq played, and service members stood to attention while a bugler played.

 The high-level visit comes as Iraq prepares to take responsibility for its security as US forces leave after eight years.